zohraharibi/dashboard/README.md

 ## Tech Stack

 ### Frontend
-- React 18 with TypeScript
+- React 19.1.0 with TypeScript
 - Redux Toolkit for state management
 - MUI X Charts for data visualization
 - Bootstrap 5 for responsive design
 - React Router for navigation

 ### Backend
-- FastAPI with Python 3.8+
+- FastAPI with Python 3.8+  (the one that I am using is 3.9.7)
 - PostgreSQL database
 - SQLAlchemy ORM
 - JWT authentication